Where are the conversations?

 A Real Conversation

 Recently I had a disagreement with a friend of 20 years.
-Confused about my feelings and afraid I would not be heard I did not address the issue, “race”.
+Confused about my feelings and afraid I would not be heard I did not address the issue, “race.”
 At the time I tried desperately to ignore racist comments, but one day finally I exploded.
 How do I talk about a topic that I had so many confused feelings about?
 Would my friend understand?
 What would I say?
 Should I even bother?
-Finally we spoke.
-In my heart I knew she had not meant to hurt me, but it still hurt.
+Finally, we spoke.
+In my heart, I knew she had not meant to hurt me, but it still hurt.
 After the initial awkwardness of the conversation it was easier to speak, but to also listen.
 I heard more than her words.
 I heard her story.
-Getting to a better place of understanding meant having to work through my discomfort, awkwardness, and anger.
-It also meant she was willing to do the same.
-We both had to listen with understanding, compassion and the belief in the other persons humanity .
+Getting to a better place of understanding meant having to work through our mutual discomfort, awkwardness, and anger.
+We both had to listen with understanding, compassion and the belief in the other person’s humanity.

 Fundamental Belief of Caring

 Conversations, especially difficult ones require a belief that the other person cares and wants to understand.
 So often our identities create walls that make it easy to see others as evil or other, not like us.
 Good conversations break through that wall of otherness.
 They are a step toward understanding.
-We adults and our children need to learn better conversation skills.
+Adults and children need to learn better conversation skills.
 How do we incorporate conversational skills into our children’s education.
 Not just how to talk, but how to really listen and show genuine interests in others.
+How do we learn to have conversations in the work place

 Conversation skills are one of the most important skills that we can teach our children, and judging by conversations going on today we have not done a very good job.
 All children, not just those on the autism spectrum or with language disabilities need help to develop good skills.
-How can we teach this new generation to listen in the face of technology that makes it even more difficult to hear?
-Not only to listen but to listen with compassion and openness when it is so hard to do it ourselves.
+How can we teach this new generation to listen in the face of technology that makes it even more difficult to hear and our own inability to listen?

 Celeste Headlee, a host on public broadcasting program called “On Second Thought,” talks conversation with anyone.